PowerCommands/PowerCommands2022/PowerCommands Design Principles And Guidlines.md

 If your PowerCommand implementation contains more then one PowerCommands project only one of them should contain this classes, it dosent matter wich one.

  ## Create your first Hello World Command
- ### Clone the repo from this repo, copy this from the src folder
+ ### Clone this repo and copy this from the src folder
  - PainKiller.PowerCommands.Bootstrap **project**
  - PainKiller.PowerCommands.PowerCommandsConsole **project**
  - Core **Directory**